SabrinaSarnataro/Homework1/README.md

 $ros2 topic pub JointPositionController/commands std_msgs/msg/Float64MultiArray "{data: [0 ,0, 0, 0]}"
 (you can change the values in data)

 -We have added a record of the robot changing its configuration.
-To rewatch the record, we write on terminal this command:
+To rewatch the record,unzip the "bag_files" folder and write on terminal this command:
 $ros2 launch arm_gazebo arm_gazebo.launch.py
 and on another terminal, we write:
 $cd src/bag_files/rosbag2_2024_10_29-20_18_22
 $ros2 bag play rosbag2_2024_10_29-20_18_22_0.db3